Battle of Șelimbăr(1599)

 Background

 Michael the Brave marched into Transylvania to fight against the Ottomans.
-The neighboring rulers Andrew Báthory in Transylvania and Ieremia Movilă in Moldavia were friendly towards Poland.
+The neighboring rulers Andrew Báthory in Transylvania and Ieremia Movilă in Moldova were friendly towards Poland.
 In 1598, Michael signed a treaty of peace with the Ottomans, however both sides knew that the issue was far from settled.
 When Transylvania fell under the influence of Poland, which preserved friendly relations with the Ottomans, a hostile ring closed around Wallachia.
 Only the Habsburgs were prepared to ally themselves with Michael.
 The treaty, signed in Prague on 9 June 1598, made Wallachia a vassal state; in exchange, the emperor undertook to cover the cost of providing 5.000 mercenaries to the principality.
 The voivode wanted to secure a land link to his ally.
 With Emperor Rudolph's assent, he launched an attack on Transylvania.
 He informed the Székelys that he was attacking Transylvania on behalf of the Emperor Rudolf and, if they join him, their traditional freedoms will be restored.
 At this the Székelys joined the forces of Michael en masse so that Székelys comprised one third of his army of 36,000 soldiers.
 Michael entered Transylvania through Buzău Pass.

 Campaign: Michael the Brave's Unification Campaign 1599